ONSgeo/Earth-Observation/Documents/EO_Landsat_Sentinel_Comparison.md

 During the development of Landsat 8 and Sentinel-2A, calibration scientists from both projects worked together to cross-calibrate the sensors.

 The [USGS Spectral Characteristics Viewer](https://landsat.usgs.gov/spectral-characteristics-viewer) helps users determine which spectral bands work best to identify their features of interest for image interpretation.

+### Geometric Characteristics:
+Sentinel-2A Level-1C products have similar geometric accuracy as Landsat 8.